darioegb/angular-super-heroes/README.md

 - Unit tests were used for each typed file that needs to be tested as components, service directives.
 - Use global file with contents to keep all globals in the same file.
 - i18n was used to keep all the text in global files and no harcode in the htmls files.
-- The Core module was used to group all the global elements of the application such as interceptors, guards, core services, layouts, among others.
-- The shared module was used to group all the components, directives, services, pipes, models, enums, constants that will be used in different parts of the application.
 - Used the json server to simulate the backend when working on draft functions.
 - Used storybook to document shared components, directives.
 - Used the light and dark theme per operating system so that it changes according to the user's configuration.